 4. It’s alright to commit mistakes.
 Retargeting is all about trial and error.
 The key is, you shouldn’t lose your patience and determination to ensure that everything is working smoothly.

-Although retargeting isn’t really straightforward, getting it right will allow you to reap positive results.
+Although retargeting isn’t straightforward, getting it right will allow you to reap positive results.
 As with any marketing techniques, Facebook retargeting shouldn’t be your sole way of getting leads, traffic, and customers.
 This can help a business succeed, but you should also experiment on other ways to promote your business online.